ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 #### Defining a Higher-Order Function

-It is possible to pass a function as a paramter to another function.
+It is possible to pass a function as a parameter to another function.
 Functions taking other functions as parameters are called _higher-order_ functions.
 This was illustrated earlier using function `List.map`.
 Here is how `map` can be written using pattern matching on lists.
 ```ocaml
 # let square x = x * x;;
 val square : int -> int